10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 And how to better tackle security challenges

 We may not realize it, but our daily routine habits have long-term effects.
-Some of them are positives, others could be in a negative note, but there is always at least one lesson to be learned.
+Some of them are positives, others could be on a negative note, but there is always at least one lesson to be learned.
 If you choose to eat healthy regularly, this habit will surely impact your lifestyle for the next years.
-If you read a few pages of one book every day, you’ll see the world from different angles and better understand it.
+If you read only a few pages of one book every day, you’ll see the world from different angles, enrich your vocabulary, and better understand people and the world we live in.

-This applies to cyber security (decisions) as well.
-Our daily routine habits in the digital landscape can impact greatly our future.
-If you are like me, you probably want to know that all your valuable digital assests such as photos, work-related documents and files, apps, emails are in a safe and secure place.
+This applies to cybersecurity (decisions) as well.
+And let’s say that”within every decision, comes great responsibility.”
+Our daily habits we use in the digital landscape can impact greatly our future.
+If you are like me, you probably want to know that all your valuable digital assets such as photos, work-related documents, and files, apps, emails are in a safe and secure place.

-I really hope you don’t have the widely-spread mindset “It can’t happen to me”, and assume you can’t be a victim.
-Cyber criminals don’t target only large organizations or institutions, everyone is exposed and can be vulnerable to all kind of cyber attacks.
+I really hope you don’t have the widely-spread mindset “It can’t happen to me”, and assume you can’t become a victim.
+Cybercriminals don’t target only large organizations or institutions, everyone is exposed and can be vulnerable to all kind of cyber attacks.
 Is wrong to think that.
-We should take all the necessary precautions to better secure our online identity.
+We should take precautions to better secure our online identity.

 With wise security choices come no regrets.